OlleLindgren/pyrefact/README.md

 ### Pypy

-Pyrefact is supported and tested on Pypy3.9.
-Pypy3.8 is not supported.
-Pyrefact is slightly faster on Pypy3.9 than on CPython3.9, but only for large repos as the JIT compile overhead is otherwise too large to make up.
+Pyrefact is tested on Pypy3.9.